NHSDigital/screening-design-history/app/posts/manage-breast-screening/2024/12/understanding-the-challenges-in-breast-screening.md

 Our multidisciplinary team spent 6 months understanding the current breast screening landscape and its challenges.
 Multiple opportunities for transformation were identified.

-We performed several rounds of user research with breast screening units around England and used these insights to create a Service blueprint of the current-state Breast Screening Service.
+We performed several rounds of user research with breast screening units around England and used these insights to create a service blueprint of the current-state Breast Screening Service.
 This demonstrates how the service currently works and where the issues lie.

 ![A thumbnail view of our alpha service blueprint.
 It gives an idea of the blueprint, but text is intentionally not readable.](manage-breast-screening-alpha-blueprint.png "Our alpha service blueprint")

 Our team used this to create a backlog of potential opportunities for transformation.

-This backlog was prioritised based on potential value versus technical effort to narrow our focus for Alpha.
+This backlog was prioritised based on potential value versus technical effort to narrow our focus for alpha.

 ### Major service challenges